zahydo/software_engineering_II_lessons/principles/solid/openclosed.md

 ```
 Unfortunately, we cannot add new code to that class because we would need to modify it, thereby violating the Open-Closed Principle.
 ### Good example:
+So it is decided to create a class called EmailBase to act as a parent and an EncryptedEmail to act as a child.
 ```JAVA:
     public abstract class EmailBase {
         private String subject;